• Skip to primary navigation

 Ingredients

-• 200 grams dried wide flat rice noodle
+• 7.05 oz dried wide flat rice noodle

-• 6 jumbo prawns deveined & peeled except for tails
+• 8-10 jumbo shrimp deveined & peeled except for tails

-• 1 Chinese style pork sausage thinly sliced
+• 1 Chinese-style pork sausage thinly sliced (aka Lap Cheong)

-• 1 tbsp chili garlic sauce aka Sambal Oelek
+• 1 tablespoon chili garlic sauce (aka Sambal Oelek)

 Instructions

-• Soak dried rice noodles in hot boiling water for 4 minutes.
+• In a large bowl, soak dried rice noodles in hot boiling water for 4 minutes until limp and firm.
 Strain immediately.
 Rinse with cold water until cool to touch.
-Gently separate any noodles that are stuck together with your hands.
-Set aside.
+Gently separate any noodles that are stuck together with your hands and set aside.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!